harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/chaos-dashboard/overview.md

 title: Overview
 sidebar_position: 1
 ---
-This section walks you through the concepts of Chaos dashboard and how you can create custom visualizations for different aspects of a chaos experiment.
+This section walks you through the concepts of Chaos dashboard and how you can visualize different aspects of a chaos experiment.

-## Introduction

 Dashboards help visualize important metrics and data associated with your experiment runs.
 They help create an at-a-glance summary to understand the behavior of data.
 They are also used for business analysis to gain actionable insights into data.